-Advanced handling and confidence maneuvers, because of the associated unusual attitudes, are more likely to result in an unintentional out-of-control situation developing than non-maneuvering flight.
+Advanced handling and confidence maneuvers, because of the associated unusual attitudes, are more likely to result in an unintentional out-of-control situation developing than nonmaneuvering flight.
 Maneuvering performed with an aft CG condition can be hazardous both because of the light pitch control forces which can lead to accidental stalls and spins, and because recovery from those stalls and spins will be more difficult because of the aft CG condition.
 Advanced handling should only be attempted in aircraft with appropriate testing complete and log book annotations/placards/operating limitations issued allowing the conduct of appropriate maneuvers.
 The aircraft should be loaded within designer's limits for the conduct of maneuvering flight.
 The aerobatic aft CG limit is forward of the ultimate CG limit to provide static margin and adequate autorotation recovery characteristics.

 The airplane is designed to have positive longitudinal stability/adequate static margin when loaded with the CG within designer's recommended limits.
 It is in equilibrium at design cruise speed.
 The nose down tendency caused by the CG being forward of the center of lift is balanced by stabilizer down load resulting from the negative incidence angle (relative to the wing angle) of the stabilizer.
 So, a constant static load is balanced by an aerodynamic force which will vary with airspeed.
 If the aircraft's nose is lowered, an increase in speed will result, and that will cause a greater download on the stabilizer, which will in turn raise the nose again to bring the speed back to where it started.
 The opposite will happen if the nose is raised.
 However, the aircraft will normally overshoot its original trimmed attitude and speed.
 Thus there are usually several cycles of pitch hunting required to return to stable flight.
 Each cycle (direction of initial displacement and then movement in the opposite direction) is of decreasing amplitude (altitude variation).
 These pitch cycles are called phugoids and the time required for the airplane to complete a cycle is referred to as deadbeat response.
-This is depicted in illustration 15-1 in Figure 3-5.
+This is depicted in illustration 15-1 in Figure 3-12.

-Figure 3-6, Illustration 15-2 depicts the airplane loaded to a more forward CG condition, for which an elevator trim force is needed to maintain equilibrium.
+Figure 3-12, Illustration 15-2 depicts the airplane loaded to a more forward CG condition, for which an elevator trim force is needed to maintain equilibrium.
 Generally, a nose heavy airplane is more stable because of the greater difference between the static weight position and the dynamic force of the trimmed elevator.
 This condition is also referred to as increased static margin.
+With a positive static margin, longitudinal stick controls AOA and the airplane exhibits conventional handling characteristics.

-Figure 3-6 Illustration 15-3 shows the aircraft loaded so that the CG and center of lift are at the same point.
+Figure 3-12 Illustration 15-3 shows the aircraft loaded so that the CG and center of lift are at the same point.
 Thus, no stabilizing trim load would be required of the tail.
 But, if there is no trim load, there is no restoring load, and thus no positive stability.
 In this condition, the aircraft would have neutral stability.
 It would continue to fly at whatever attitude it is placed or displaced to.
+RV-types approach neutral stability at the non-aerobatic aft CG limit.
+At neutral stability longitudinal stick controls pitch rate.